A new dynamical mechanism of incomplete fusion in heavy-ion collision

 where $Z$ and $A$ are charge and mass numbers, respectively, of a DNS fragment, and the ones of the conjugate fragment are $Z_c=Z_{\rm CN}-Z$ and $A_c=A_{\rm CN}-A$; $Q_{gg}=B_1+B_2-B_{\rm CN}$ is the reaction energy balance; $B_1$, $B_2$, and $B_{CN}$ are the binding energies of the interacting nuclei and CN, respectively, which are obtained from the nuclear mass tables in Refs. \cite{Audi1995,Moeller1995}; $\beta_i$ and $\alpha_i$ represent deformation parameters (quadrupole and octupole) of the DNS fragments and orientation angles of the axial symmetry axis of the deformed nuclei to the beam direction, respectively.
 In case of the nuclei with at spherical shape at their ground state, the change in their shape due to surface vibration at the zero-point motion is considered \cite{Kayumov2022}.
 The amplitudes of vibrations are taken equal to the values of the deformation parameters of the first quadrupole $2^+$ and octupole $3^-$ collective excitations of nuclei ($\beta^+_2$) ~\cite{Raman} and ($\beta^-_3$) \cite{Spear}.

-The dependence of the barriers $B^*_{\rm fus}$ and $B_{\rm qf}$ on $L$ is seen from the analysis Figs. \ref{BqfBfus} and \ref{BqfL}.
-It can be seen that the PES values for the very asymmetric charge asymmetry ($Z \rightarrow 2$ and $Z_c \rightarrow 58$) increase with $L$.
+The dependence of the barrier $B^*_{\rm fus}$ on $L$ is seen from the analysis Fig. \ref{BqfBfus} which shows the PES values for the very asymmetric charge asymmetry ($Z \rightarrow 2$ and $Z_c \rightarrow 58$) increase strongly with $L$ due to smallness of the moment of inertia DNS with the $\alpha$ particle.
 Therefore, the fusion probability decreases by the increase of $L$, since the intrinsic fusion barrier $B^*_{\rm fus}$ increases and quasifission barrier $B_{\rm qf}$ decreases (see Fig. \ref{BqfBfus}) by increasing $L$.
 This circumstance is a reason leading to the creation of the favorable range of the angular momentum for the incomplete fusion in the peripheral collisions at the large beam energies.
 The enhance of the rotational energy in the PES with $L$ is related with the strongly decrease of moment of inertia of the very asymmetric DNS: $J_{\rm DNS}(Z,A,Z_c,A_c)=\mu R_m^2+(J_1(Z,A)+J_2(Z_c,A_c))/2$, which is used in calculation of the rotational energy:

-The reduced mass of DNS and moments inertia of the interacting nuclei are calculated by the expressions $\mu=m A A_c/(A+A_c)$, $J_1=1/5 m A (a_1^2+b_1^2)$ and $J_2=1/5 m A_c (a_2^2+b_2^2)$), respectively; $m$ is a nucleon mass; $a_i$ and $b_i$ are small and large radii of nuclei; $R_m$ is the distance corresponding to the minimum of the potential well of the nucleus--nucleus interaction; $\alpha_i$ and $\beta_i$ are the orientation angle of the axial symmetry axis and the deformation parameter of the DNS fragments, respectively.
+The reduced mass of DNS and moments inertia of the interacting nuclei are calculated by the expressions $\mu=m A A_c/(A+A_c)$, $J_1=1/5 m A (a_1^2+b_1^2)$ and $J_2=1/5 m A_c (a_2^2+b_2^2)$, respectively; $m$ is a nucleon mass; $a_i$ and $b_i$ are small and large radii of nuclei; $R_m$ is the distance corresponding to the minimum of the potential well of the nucleus--nucleus interaction; $\alpha_i$ and $\beta_i$ are the orientation angle of the axial symmetry axis and the deformation parameter of the DNS fragments, respectively.

-It is seen from Eq. (\ref{Edns}) that the excitation energy $E^{*}_{Z}$ of DNS at the given value of the beam energy is determined by the peculiarities of PES.
-The excitation energy $E^*_{Z}(A,L)$ is calculated taking into account the change in the intrinsic energy of DNS at the change of nucleon numbers of fragments:
+The excitation energy $E^{*}_{Z}$ of DNS at the given value of the beam energy is calculated taking into account the change in the intrinsic energy of DNS at the change of nucleon numbers of fragments:

 where $\Delta Q_{\rm gg}(Z,A)=B+B_c-B_P-B_T$; $B_P$, $B_T$, $B$ and $B_c$ are binding energies of the initial ($``P''$ and ``$T$'') and interacting fragments; $V(Z,A,R_m,L,\{\beta_i,\alpha_i\})$ is the minimum value of the potential well, and it is a function of the nuclear shape $\beta_i$ and orientation angles $\alpha_i$ of the axial symmetry axis of the deformed nuclei to the beam direction \cite{Nasirov2005}.
 The probability of the $\alpha$-particle formation and its yield has been estimated as a quasifission fragment by the formula